Celtic with £41m pre-tax profit in 'record' results

 "This represents a record set of financial results for the club," said Peter Lawwell, who became chairman in January.

-"The £31.7m increase in revenue reflects the participation in the UEFA Champions League in season 2022-23, when compared to the Uefa Europa League in the previous season, resulting in greater ticket and media rights income.
+"The £31.7m increase in revenue reflects the participation in the Uefa Champions League in season 2022-23, when compared to the Uefa Europa League in the previous season, resulting in greater ticket and media rights income.

 "In addition to this, our tour of Australia and a record year for our retail business were also significant contributors to the increase.
 The £34.6m increase in profit before tax resulted from the significant revenue increase outlined above along with a £14.4m gain on sale of player registrations, predominantly from the sales of Jota, Juranovic and Giakoumakis.